fwsGonzo/barebones/README.md

 - I can't use normal C/C++ library functions
     - Make sure you are using something that exists in EASTL, or you will have to implement it yourself
 - I can write to the zero page
-    - Set up your own pagetables!
+    - Yes you can.
+Welcome to (identity-mapped) kernel space.
+Set up your own pagetables!
 - Do I really need a cross-compiler to work on this project?
     - No, that is a misconception that the OSdev community holds dear to its heart, but its not necessary.
 The Linux-native compilers will use FS/GS for TLS, and will require you to fake the table that (among other things) contain the stack sentinel value.
 Otherwise, you can reasonably expect normal library calls to be optimized (printf -> write).